Back to top

 At this stage, there is no cure for Lewy body disease.
 However, some symptoms may be reduced by considering a comprehensive treatment plan in consultation with a GP or health professional.

 Symptoms such as hallucinations may potentially be relieved by medication.
 However, medications to relieve hallucinations may increase other symptoms like muscle tremors and stiffness.
+It’s always best to consult a health professional to determine what is best for your individual needs.

 Remember, only a medical practitioner such as a doctor or specialist can diagnose dementia.
 If an official diagnosis has been made, there is a lot of support available to help you and your loved ones manage.
+A good place to start is by visiting Dementia Australia’s website or by calling the National Dementia Helpline on 1800 100 500.
+They offer support, information, education and counselling.

 Find out more